After Love explores what love and loss can do to us, and the unconventional bonds that can form in times of sorrow and suffering.

 The power of the film lies fully in the capable hands of Joanna Scanlan, who stays silent more than she speaks, but communicates an infinite pool of emotion through her eyes and facial expressions.
 Aleem Khan, as writer and director of his debut film, shows us that we don’t need spoken language to communicate a narrative that is far beyond the scope of spoken words.
 Through the silence, we learn and experience more about love, loss and acceptance than any character on screen can tell us.
 After Love takes us by the hand and shows us where grief can take us and the emotional turmoil we must work through to get any grasp on new realities and coming to terms with how this can change the memories we have of the past.

 Touching on wider (political) aspects by exploring the Dover-Calais connection, much is said and left unsaid in the assumptions and silences that follow painful interactions between Mary and Genevieve.
-Dressed in her hijab with knowing little to no French, Genevieve’s mistake in thinking Mary is the cleaner is sadly not a far stretch from daily occurrences.
+Dressed in her hijab with knowing little to no French, Mary being mistaken by Genevieve for the cleaner is sadly not a far stretch from daily occurrences.
 While the notion of ‘the immigrant’ lies heavy at the heart of this feature, the inability to communicate is a motif which guides both the narrative as the symbolic interpretation of the film.
 It is, after all, the strongest women who refuse to let their emotions guide them.
 After Love requires a strong female lead to show the strength of women, particularly in grief, on how they navigate the world where they are placed in demeaning circumstances.
 As we are waiting for Mary to exhale, the emotional tension is tangible.

-After Love premiered at the BFI London Film Festival on Thursday, 15 October 2020.
+After Love premiered at the BFI London Film Festival on Thursday, 15 October 2020 and is now available to watch on digital and on demand in the UK.